 Campers must provide their own toilets which must be either chemical/water or biobogs (The dimensions of the hole for sewage disposal must not exceed 30cm square x 1.5metres deep).
 The hole should be filled with soil when it is 30cm from full.

 No rubbish pits may be dug or litter discarded at the campsite.
 All litter should be transported to the nearest town.

 No new roads may be made in the vicinity of the campsite.

 The number of people at the campsite must not exceed 20 (including staff)

-No allocation of camp site; sites, will be allotted on a first come first served b
+No allocation of camp site; sites, will be allotted on numbers basis

 This place offers the following activities